 Holders may convert at any time on or after December 2, 2024, until the close of business on the second scheduled trading day preceding the maturity date.
 Holders will also have the right to convert prior to December 2, 2024, but only upon the occurrence of specified events.
 The Company will settle any convertible note conversions through a combination settlement by satisfying the principal amount outstanding with cash and any convertible note conversion value in excess of the principal amount in cash or shares of the Company's common stock or any combination thereof.
 If a fundamental change occurs prior to the maturity date, holders may require the Company to repurchase all or a portion of their 2025 Convertible Notes for cash at a repurchase price equal to 100.0% of the principal amount plus any accrued and unpaid interest.
 In addition, if specific corporate events occur prior to the maturity date, the Company would increase the conversion rate for a holder who elects to convert in connection with such an event in certain circumstances.
 As Holders may convert at any time after December 2, 2024, the 2025 Convertible Notes are classified as short-term debt as of December 31, 2023.
-The stock price exceeded 130% of the conversion price of \$21.01 in 20 days of the final 30 trading days ended December 31, 2022.
-This satisfied one of the conditions permitting early conversion by holders of the 2025 Convertible Notes, therefore, the 2025 Convertible Notes are classified as short-term debt as of December 31, 2022.
+The stock price exceeded 130% of the conversion price of \$21.01 in 20 days of the final 30 trading days ended December 31, 2025 Convertible Notes are classified as short-term debt as of December 31, 2025 Convertible Notes are classified as a short-term debt as of December 31, 2025 Convertible Notes are classified as a short-term debt as of December 31, 2025 Convertible Notes are classified as a short-term debt as of December 31, 2025 Convertible Notes are classified as a short-term debt as of December 31, 2025 Convertible Notes are classified as short-term debt as of December 31, 2025 Convertible Notes are classified as a short-term debt as of December 31, 2025 Convertible Notes are classified as short-term debt as of December 31, 2025 Convertible Notes are classified as short-term debt as of December 31, 2022.